 Conures are one of the more popular pet parrot breeds.
-They have friendly, affectionate personalities and become cuddly once they trust their owners.
+They have friendly personalities and become cuddly and affectionate once they learn to trust their owners.
 Like all parrots, they require high levels of care, but they’ll reward you with hours of fun and entertainment.

 Conures require a cage measuring at least 36” x 24” x 24” with the bars spaced no more than ½ to ¾ of an inch apart.
 They also need 2-3 perches and toys to play with to prevent boredom.
 Give your conure out-of-cage time and interact with it.
 They eat a diet of high-quality pellets, seeds, nuts, fruits, and vegetables.

 One thing to be aware of is that conures are prone to biting, especially when they’re young or have been rehomed.
-The good news is that you can train this habit out of them with time and a consistent approach.
+However, you can train this bad habit out of them eventually.

 Conure Parrot Types

 There are 40 species of conures.
-However, only about a dozen conure parrots are kept as pets.
+However, only a small selection of conure parrots are kept as pets.
 This includes the: